Social Media can impact the contact center in many ways. Are your call center agents prepared to handle the first contact resolution issues?

 Look how calmly this guys destroys this store.
 It took place in Manchester, England, when a T-Mobile customer learned he would not get a refund.
 He chose not to take his case to social media, instead he destroyed the store and used a fire extinguisher to spray the place.

 I do not condone this behavior at all.
-Although, there have been a few times in my life when I had to control myself from doing the same thing. […]
+Although, there have been a […]

 We live in an age of instant gratification and that most definitely applies to customer service.
 We expect good service when and how we want it, 24/7.
 An immediate tweet back.
 A fellow Facebook fan sending across a helpful link.
 We have gotten used to speed and come to expect it, nay demand it, sometimes at the expense of good, complete customer service.
 In a nutshell, we in the customer service business have created a monster that is scary (and hiding under our beds!). […]